Create Flexible Code Using Interfaces

 The Application class now uses dependency injection to receive its dependencies, making it more flexible and easier to test.

-4. Replace the existing code with the following:
+2. Replace all of the existing code with the following:

 var logger = new ConsoleLogger();